 (8) Other than for the potential decommitment of a QSGR as described in Section 3.8.3.1, Quick Start Generation Resource Decommitment Decision Process, following a SCED QSGR deployment, the QSGR is expected to follow the SCED Base Points.

-3.8.4 Hydro Generation Resources
+3.8.4 Generation Resources Operating in Synchronous Condenser Fast Response Mode

-(1) A QSE is considered to have performed for the amount of its RRS obligation for the MW amount provided by a hydro Generation Resource operating in synchronous condenser fast-response mode and triggered by an under-frequency relay device at the frequency set point specified in paragraph (3)(b) of Section 3.18, Resource Limits in Providing Ancillary Service, without corresponding RRS deployment by ERCOT.
-This provision applies only for the duration when hydro RRS MW is deployed by automatic under-frequency relay action.
+(1) A QSE is considered to have performed for the amount of its RRS obligation for the MW amount provided by a Generation Resource operating in synchronous condenser fast-response mode and triggered by an under-frequency relay device at the frequency set point specified in paragraph (3)(b) of Section 3.18, Resource Limits in Providing Ancillary Service, without corresponding RRS deployment by ERCOT.
+This provision applies only for the duration when RRS MW is deployed by automatic under-frequency relay action.

 3.9.1 Current Operating Plan (COP) Criteria